As someone who likes to run for miles, I understand the importance of supplements and proper nutrition to enhance performance.

 1. Understand the difference between direct- and indirect-effect supplements

 I’ve had a look at a bunch of supplements.
-If you’ve noticed, some supplements have a direct effect on endurance, while others affect it indirectly.
+If you’ve noticed, some supplements directly affect endurance, while others affect it indirectly.

 Direct-effect supplements (like caffeine or beet juice) generally work by facilitating energy production and/or accelerating waste removal.
 In contrast, indirect-effect supplements (like BCAAs or glutamine) may improve performance by letting you train harder and have better gains.